 Places like the Savoy, Brunswick and Leland were closed and torn down in the 1990s with the false hope that by ridding the area of the bricks and mortar, the 'undesirables' and related social problems would disappear with them.

 In a 2005 study entitled "Beyond the Front Desk: A Residential Hotel as a Home", Winnipeg's Institute of Urban Studies found that there were still 1,000 people living in 772 hotel rooms in and around Main Street, (page 27).

 There are a host of reasons why people choose SROs as a housing option.

 Many of us would consider them desperate people on the bottom wrung of the housing ladder, perhaps trouble makers or suffering from mental health or addictions issues that preclude them from the regular housing market.
-Interestingly, though, the IUS' detailed interviews with residents found that many actually chose SRO living citing the flexibility, freedom and sense of community that high-rise or social housing doesn't bring.
+Interestingly, though, the IUS' detailed interviews with residents found that many actually chose SRO living, citing the flexibility, freedom and sense of community that a high-rise or social housing doesn't bring.

 Vancouver has also experimented with similar programs.

 An important question is where do people go when the SROs are torn down ?

 Many have rejected, or have conditions that prevent them from living in, government social housing.
 At one time, some may have lived in institutions such as hospitals or mental care facilities, but governments have been pushing care into the community for decades.
 The city is cracking down on the number and condition of private rooming houses.